dlxmax/Pi1541ioUSB-C/README.md

 Currently this is UNTESTED, but will be updated after testing.

 One caveat about powering the RPi over the GPIO header is that it bypasses the polyfuse, and as such its protection.

+BOM addition:
+GCT USB4085 USB-C port.

 # PI1541 IO Adapter